microsoft/vscode-docs/release-notes/latest.md

 This leverages the new `--diff` option you can pass to VS Code to compare 2 files side by side.

-To summarize here are some examples of where you can use with VS Code:
+To summarize, here are some examples of where you can use Git with VS Code:

 * `git rebase HEAD~3 -i` allows to interactive rebase using VS Code
 * `git commit` allows to use VS Code for the commit message
-* `git add -p` followed by <kbd>E</kbd> for interactive add
+* `git add -p` followed by `kbstyle(e)` for interactive add
 * `git difftool <commit>^ <commit>` allows to use VS Code as diff editor for changes

 ## Accessibility